fawda123/PBmod/efdc_inst.md

     * `celllt.inp` Horizontal cell type identifier file for saving mean mass transport.

     * `dxdy.inp` File specifying horizontal grid spacing or metrics, depth, bottom elevation, bottom roughness and vegetation classes for either Cartesian or curvilinear-orthogonal horizontal grids.
+Depth values were added manually with an R script using a bathymetry layers.
+Zero depth values will cause an error and should be floored at a minimum not equal to zero.

     * `lxly.inp` File specifying horizontal cell center coordinates and cell orientations for either Cartesian or curvilinear-orthogonal grids.